isevirtus/RNMPython/README.md

 ### 2. Input Files
 Ensure the following input files are present:

-- `repository.json` or `repository.pkl`: Contains the expert-elicited samples for each state.
+- `repository.json` or `repository.pkl`.
+The files `repository.json` and `repository.pkl` contain pre-generated numerical samples for each linguistic state (VL, L, M, H, VH) of the input variables.
+These samples were drawn once and saved for reuse in calibration routines.
+The samples feed the aggregation and TNormal transformation process used to compute probabilistic outputs during fitness evaluation.

 - The Python modules: `bn_ranked_nodes.py`, `ga.py`, and `brute_force.py`

 ---